-Therefore, the activation of this feature will significantly raise the computation time for filling the gaps in weather time series and should be used only when a detailed analysis of the estimation errors are required.
-The default information provided in the ‘‘.log’’ should generally contains sufficient information to fill the needs for a large number of projects.
+Consequently, the activation of this feature will significantly raise the computation time for filling the gaps in weather time series and should be used only when a detailed analysis of the estimation errors is required.
+The default information provided in the ‘‘.log’’ should contain sufficient material to fill the needs of a large number of projects.
 Thus, this process leads to the production of a weather time-series for which every value has been estimated in WHAT.
-The results are saved in a tab-separated values text file with the extension ‘‘.err’’ that is named after the station name and ID similarly to the ‘‘.log’’ and ‘‘.out’’ files.
+The results are saved in a TSV (tab-separated values) text file with the extension ‘‘.err’’ that is named after the station name and ID similarly to the ‘‘.log’’ and ‘‘.out’’ files.